 Jean’s plays have been performed at Derby Playhouse, the Edinburgh Festival, Harrogate Theatre and West Yorkshire Playhouse, and her stand-up comedy script won the Polo Prize at London’s Comedy Store.
 As a professional actor she has credits for stage, film and television.

-Naked Eye are pleased to be publishing Jean’s latest collection of poems Driving in the Dark early in 2018.
+Naked Eye published Jean’s latest collection of poems Driving in the Dark early in February 2018.

 Previous publications by Jean include

 Performances(Pica Press, 1999)

 Twockers, Knockers and Elsie Smith (Smith and Kraus, USA, 1997)

 Responses to Jean Stevens’ previous collection Beyond Satnav: